Madame-Aehm/CAB-Project-3-Spikes/spike16/resources/notes.md

 export default ProtectedRoute
 ```

 Now I just need to import this component into the `main.tsx` and wrap it around any route path component that I want to be protected!
+If you're using one of the new React Router Data APIs, you can create a layout Route for all protected routes.

 ## Custom Hooks